Browse Tax Articles

 Partnerships file a Form 1065, and each partner receives a Schedule K-1 from that return.
-Each partner then reports the information from the Schedule K-1 on the partner’s individual return.
+Each partner then reports the information from the Schedule K-1 on his or her individual return.

 A partner might be able to deduct a loss from a partnership.
 To do so, the deductible losses can’t be affected by either of these:

-An S corporation usually doesn't pay its own tax, but passes through income and deductions to the shareholders.
+An S corporation usually doesn't pay its own tax.
+It passes income and deductions to the shareholders.
 S corporations are required to file Form 1120S, which will generate a Schedule K-1 for each owner.
-The individual owner then uses the Schedule K-1 to complete their individual return.
+The individual owner then uses the Schedule K-1 to complete his or her individual return.

 C corporations differ from S corporations in that: